 - Evidence of financial support sufficient to meet expenses detailed on I-20

-- Truthful written statement to USCIS explaining why you want to become a student after arriving to the U.S. in another visa category and why you deserve a change of status.
+- Truthful written statement (type and save file to bring with you) to USCIS explaining why you want to become a student after arriving to the U.S. in another visa category and why you deserve a change of status.
 You must establish that your original intention for entering the U.S. was not to become a student.

 - Check or money order (money order preferred) for $290 addressed to “U.S. Department of Homeland Security”

 NOTE: If you are in any dependent status (F-2, J-2, or H-4) bring the principal visa holder’s immigration documents to your appointment in addition to the above-listed documentation.

 You may print off this guide here: Change to F-1